SwaksharDeb/Real-Time-Rehabilitation-Interface-with-kinecv2/README.md

 # Real-Time-Rehabilitation
 Real time rehabilitation software with kinect v2

-# Best model
+# How to run this code
+1) Install requirement.txt file
-Download the model parameters from the [google drive](https://drive.google.com/drive/u/1/folders/1c2Nucl8iIFhDvPZUjdkTFYoksaX1TpK_)
+2) Download the model parameters from the [google drive](https://drive.google.com/drive/u/1/folders/1c2Nucl8iIFhDvPZUjdkTFYoksaX1TpK_) and store them to best model folder
+3) Run PyBodyGame.py file

 # Prediction
 Output for the healthy person.
 The correctness score is shown in real time at the top middle of the screen.
 Consequently, exercise name is shown at the top right.